People's Liberation Army Navy: Future of the People's Liberation Army Navy

 Following the construction of its two smaller aircraft carriers, China began building the Type 003 carrier.
 In the near term, the PLAN intends to put together four aircraft carrier strike groups and four expeditionary strike groups.
+The U.S. Defense Department published a report in December 2025 which claimed that China intends to build six carriers over the next decade, to have nine carrier strike groups by 2035.

 The PLAN may also operate from Gwadar or Seychelles for anti-piracy missions and to protect vital trade routes which may endanger China's energy security in the case of a conflict.
 In 2016, China established her first overseas naval base in Djibouti.